unpoller/unpoller/cmd/unifi-poller/README.md

     -h, --help
         Display usage and exit.

-## CONFIGURATION
+CONFIGURATION
+---

-* Config File Default Location: /etc/unifi-poller/up.conf
+*   Config File Default Location: `/etc/unifi-poller/up.conf`
+*   Config File Default Format: `TOML`
+*   Possible formats: `XML`, `JSON`, `TOML`, `YAML`

+The config file can be written in four different syntax formats.
+The application decides which one to used based on the file's name.
+If it contains `.xml` it will be parsed as XML.
+The same goes for `.json` and `.yaml`.
+If the filename contains none of these strings, then it is parsed as the default format, TOML.
+This option is provided so the application can be easily adapted to any environment.

 `Config File Parameters`

-    `sites`          default: ["default"]
+    sites          default: ["all"]
-        This list of strings should represent the names of sites on the unifi controller that will be polled for data.
+        This list of strings should represent the names of sites on the UniFi controller that will be polled for data.
 Pass `all` in the list to poll all sites.
 On startup, the application prints out all site names found in the controller; they're cryptic, but they have the human-name next to them.
 The cryptic names go into the config file `sites` list.
+        The controller's first site is not cryptic and is named `default`.

-    `interval`       default: 30s
+    interval       default: 30s
         How often to poll the controller for updated client and device data.
-        The Unifi Controller only updates traffic stats about every 30 seconds.
+        The UniFi Controller only updates traffic stats about every 30 seconds.

-    `debug`          default: false
+    debug          default: false
         This turns on time stamps and line numbers in logs, outputs a few extra lines of information while processing.

-    `quiet`          default: false
+    quiet          default: false
         Setting this to true will turn off per-device and per-interval logs.
 Only errors will be logged.
 Using this with debug=true adds line numbers to any error logs.

-    `max_errors`     default: 0
+    max_errors     default: 0
         If you restart the UniFI controller, the poller will lose access until it is restarted.
 Specifying a number greater than -1 for max_errors will cause the poller to exit when it reaches the error count specified.